-A lifelong gaming enthusiast both as a player and as a game designer.
+A lifelong gaming enthusiast and game designer.
+Life is a game, game on!

 The Top Board Games for Family Vacations